Gun Runner (horse): Winter and Spring

 On March 25, Gun Runner entered the Dubai World Cup at Meydan Racecourse in Dubai as part of a field of fourteen that was headlined by Arrogate, who had won the Breeders' Cup Classic and Pegasus World Cup after defeating Gun Runner in the Travers.
-On a muddy track, Gun Runner tracked the early leaders then took the lead as the field turned for home.
-Gun Runner continued to stride out well but succumbed to Arrogate, who had overcome a terrible start to record a dominant win.
+On a muddy track, Gun Runner tracked the early leaders, then took the lead as the field turned for home.
+He continued to stride out well but succumbed to Arrogate, who overcame a terrible start to win.
 Gun Runner's second-place finish earned him $2 million.
 After the Dubai World Cup, his connections announced that Gun Runner would run against Arrogate at least once more, in the 2017 Breeders' Cup Classic.

 Summer

 On May 1, it was announced that Gun Runner's next start would be in the Grade 1 Stephen Foster Handicap at Churchill Downs on June 17.
 The Stephen Foster is a "Win and You're In" race, part of the Breeders' Cup Challenge series.
 The winner of each "Win and You're In" race gets an automatic berth into a specific Breeders' Cup race, which for the Stephen Foster is the Breeders' Cup Classic.
 Highweighted at 124 pounds, Gun Runner drew post 3 in the Stephen Foster and was installed as the 4–5 morning line favorite.
 By post time, his odds had dropped to 1–2.
 Sent out to the lead early, Gun Runner set the pace and led the field into the first turn and onto the backstretch.
 On the second turn, 10–1 shot Stanford attempted to make a bid for the lead, but Gun Runner drew away to win by 7 lengths, a record margin of victory for the Stephen Foster.
-Gun Runner's final time of 1:47.56 was only 0.28 seconds off of Victory Gallop's track record set in the 1999 Stephen Foster.
-He was given a Timeform US rating of 139 for his performance, tied with Arrogate in the Pegasus World Cup for the highest Timeform rating achieved within the US in 2017 up until that point.
+His final time of 1:47.56 was 0.28 seconds off of Victory Gallop's track record set in the 1999 Stephen Foster.
+He was given a Timeform US rating of 139 for his performance, tied with Arrogate in the Pegasus World Cup for the highest Timeform rating achieved within the US in 2017 until that point.

 Asmussen was relieved that Gun Runner had earned his spot in the Breeders' Cup Classic early.
-"There's not more I can say than this horse is simply the real deal", he said following Gun Runner's Stephen Foster win.
+"There's not more I can say than this horse is simply the real deal,” he said following Gun Runner's Stephen Foster win.
 Jockey Florent Geroux was also very impressed with Gun Runner's performance.
-"You know, going back and thinking about the race, it's very rare as a jockey that you can feel a horse never getting tired in a 1 1/8-mile Grade 1", he remarked.
+"You know, going back and thinking about the race, it's very rare as a jockey that you can feel a horse never getting tired in a 1 1/8-mile Grade 1,” he remarked.